Vigorski/cSelect/README.md

 ```

 ## Settings
-In the current version, the behaviour of the custom select plugin is quite limited and you could modify the following optional properties:
+In the current version, the behaviour of the CSelect plugin is quite limited and you could modify the following optional properties:

 Option | Type | Default | Description
 ------ | ---- | ------- | -----------